 We welcome the opportunity to have a confidential discussion of your case.
-Call us today at 877-478-2008 or use our online contact form to schedule a consultation at our office in the historic Wyatt House in downtown Raleigh.
+Call us today or use our online contact form to schedule a consultation at our office in the historic Wyatt House in downtown Raleigh.
 We serve clients throughout Wake County.

 Child custody is the set of rights and duties that parents share regarding their children’s general welfare, education, religion and medical care.
 Physical custody involves living with the child.
 Legal custody is the power to make decisions about the child’s life.